kubeedge/sedna/docs/quickstart.md

 ### Community

-Neptune is an open source project and In the spirit of openness and freedom, we welcome new contributors to join us .
+Sedna is an open source project and In the spirit of openness and freedom, we welcome new contributors to join us .
 You can get in touch with the community according to the ways:
 * [Github Issues](TODO)